birgerosterberg/groovebox/README.md

 ### **Menu**

 I've added a menu at the top of the groove box with a "How To" section for instructions and a pause button to stop all active audio.
 It also includes a volume control with a text display showing the percentage and + / - buttons for 10% adjustments.
+The volume control specifically works on desktop setups as volume adjustments on mobile and tablet devices are easily accessible.
 This menu enhances usability and offers quick access to important features for an improved user experience.

 The How To is also where i decided to put what usually is footer content with info about me and contact details, to keep the Groove Box just as that, a Groove Box, giving it a more "App" feeling and something elegant.